-- Right-click tab - Show Audio Clip menu.
+- Right-Click tab - Show Audio Clip menu.

 - Zero-Cross - Slicing & resize edits will be made at the nearest zero-crossing to the slice point.
 Useful to avoid clicks at the slice location.
 NOTE: This setting will naturally

-- Stretch - When the left or right edge of the Clip is selected and dragged the Clip will be stretched according to the Audio Clip Time stretching settings.
+- Stretch (Shift+M) - When the left or right edge of the Clip is selected and dragged the Clip will be stretched according to the Audio Clip Time stretching settings.
 To maintain pitch while the sample length

 is stretched, select an option other than 'Resample' in the Stretch Method field.

-See the section Working with the stretch/pitch functions for more details on synchronizing/beatmatching audio clips to the project tempo.
+See the section Working with the stretch/pitch functions for more details on synchronizing/beatmatching Audio Clips to the project tempo.

-- Right-click tab - Show Automation Clip menu.
+- Right-Click tab - Show Automation Clip menu.

 - Step - Sets the automation Clip curve editor in 'step editing' mode.
-Left-click & drag in the Clip to create a "free hand" curve where a new control point is defined for every step in the timeline (steps
+Left-click and drag in the Clip to create a "free hand" curve where a new control point is defined for every step in the timeline (steps

 depend on the current snap settings).
 Hold SHIFT while dragging to draw "pulse" lines (straight vertical/horizontal lines only).
 Note that each new segment created this way uses the last tension set while adding a